-Bombardier Inc is an aerospace & defense business based in Canada.
-Bombardier shares (BBD.B.TO) are listed on the TO and all prices are listed in Canadian Dollars.
-Bombardier employs 45,550 staff and has a trailing 12-month revenue of around C$6.5 billion.
+Bombardier is an aerospace & defense business based in Canada.
+Bombardier stocks (BBD.B.TO) are listed on the TO and all prices are listed in Canadian Dollars.
+Its last market close was C$0.98 – an increase of 8.89% over the previous week.
+Bombardier employs 45,550 staff and has a trailing 12-month revenue of around C$6.3 billion.

 - Open your account.
 You'll need your ID, bank details and national insurance number.